 The Kumu Art Museum fulfils the functions of a national gallery and a museum of contemporary art.
 The exposition is spread out on different floors, leading visitors from older art to more recent works.

-Besides exhibition halls, we should not forget the Kumu auditorium, where film programmes, concerts and theatrical performances are organised.
-The annual Kumu conference, the popular film series Kumu Documentary and the art film festival KuFF are also held in the auditorium.
+Besides exhibition halls, we should not forget the Kumu Auditorium, where film programmes, concerts and theatrical performances are organised.
+The annual Kumu conference, the popular film series Kumu Documentary and the KuFF Art Film Festival are also held in the auditorium.
 Kumu’s permanent exposition and temporary exhibitions are mediated to the audience by the Kumu Education Centre, which manages the museum’s busy programme of public talks, discussions, tours, activities for schools and the operation of art studios.